QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/02-Modify-Shapes.md

 ## Masking

 Masking is a core mechanism you will need to rely on when working with procedural shapes in node graphs.
-At its most basic, masking works exactly like you would use in a paint program: define an area and only that part is modified.
+At its most basic, masking works exactly as it would in a paint program: define an area and only that part is modified.
 A mask must always be a heightmap, not a color map.
-Brighter areas get affected more, darker areas affected less.
+Brighter areas are affected more; darker areas are affected less.

-In Gaea, you will mostly deal with two types of masking - process mask and blending mask.
+In Gaea, you will mostly deal with 2 types of masking - process mask and blending mask.

 #### Process Mask